OpenXAI: Towards a Transparent Evaluation of Model Explanations: Evaluation Metrics

 where $f(\mathbf{x})$ and $f(\mathbf{x}')$ are the output prediction probabilities for $\mathbf{x}$ and $\mathbf{x}'$, respectively.
 To the best of our knowledge, \name is the first benchmark to incorporate all the above stability metrics.

 \xhdr{Reported metric values}.
 We compute the aforementioned metrics for each instance in the test set, and then average these values.

 \xhdr{3) Fairness} It is important to ensure that there are no significant disparities between the reliability of post hoc explanations corresponding to instances in the majority and the minority subgroups.
-To this end, we average all the aforementioned metric values across instances in the majority and minority subgroups, and then compare the two estimates (See Figures~\ref{fig:adult_disparity_lr},~\ref{fig:german_disparity_lr},~\ref{fig:german_disparity_ann} etc.) to check if there are significant disparities~\cite{dai2022fairness}.
+To this end, we average all the aforementioned metric values across instances in the majority and minority subgroups, and then compare the two estimates to check if there are significant disparities~\cite{dai2022fairness}.
+See Figures~\ref{fig:german_disparity_lr} to~\ref{fig:adult_disparity_lr} for logistic regression models, and Figures~\ref{fig:german_disparity_ann} to~\ref{fig:adult_disparity_ann} for neural network models.